jcopperman/qupapi/README.md

-# qupapi
+# QUp Api
-Web api for quality assurance app - QUp
+Web api written in ASP.Net C# for quality assurance app - QUp

 Build and run the solution.